Val Nav Integration Service Example

 Like the imports, economics can be a long-running job, so we receive back a job ID which we can poll for completion status.
 When complete, the full economics run is finished, including well-level results, folder-level consolidations, and persistence of results into the database, ready for retrieval.

-The integration service does not have an endpoint to serve back economics results.
+One gap in the integration service is that it doesn’t serve back economics results.
+(Well, technically it does, but in a way that only makes sense if you are Quourm Reserves).
 Instead, we’re going to reach into the database directly and retrieve some results.

 First the script ensures it has access to SQLite (since our sample database is a .vndb file).
 If running on a system with Val Nav installed, the $runLocal flag tells it to use the installed SQLite DLL.
 If not, it can download the assembly direct from the SQLite webpage.

-Once SQLite is ready, the script opens a connection to the DB.
-Then it loops through the well nodes provided by the hierarchy API endpoint and retrieves a before-tax cash flow for each (undiscounted and discounted) by querying BTAX_NET_REVENUE and BTAX_NPV3 from the RESULTS_SUMMARY table.
+Once SQLite is ready, the script opens a connection to the DB and so on.
+Then in loops through the well nodes provided by the hierarchy API endpoint and retrieves a before-tax cash flow for each (undiscounted and discounted) by querying BTAX_NET_REVENUE and BTAX_NPV3 from the RESULTS_SUMMARY table.

 The output: